What is an RTOS?

 - Static partitioning divides tasks into groups (partitions) and allocates a percentage of CPU time to each partition.
 No task can consume more than the amount allocated to its partition.
 When partitions don’t need their full allocation, CPU cycles are left unused and interrupts have to wait until the partition runs, which can cause unacceptable latency.

 The QNX Neutrino RTOS uses adaptive partitioning.
-A system designer can launch POSIX-based applications in partitions, and the RTOS scheduler will ensure that each partition receives its allocated budget.
-Within each partition, each task is scheduled according to the rules of priority-based preemptive scheduling.
+A system designer can launch POSIX-based applications, and the OS scheduler will ensure that each partition receives its allocated budget.
+Within each partition, each task is scheduled according to the rules of priority-based pre-emptive scheduling.

 Deterministic real-time scheduling ensures that the most urgent software runs when it needs to.
-Preemptive priority-based multitasking is deterministic.
+Pre-emptive priority-based multitasking is deterministic.
 The scheduler uses priorities to determine which task should run next.
-Unexpected systems loads, including third-party code, will not adversely affect safe operation.
+Unexpected system loads, including third-party code, will not adversely affect safe operation.

 A deterministic RTOS ensures that priority threads get the time they need, when they need it, by preempting a lower-priority task.